Vasilisp03/ATOMCRAFT---instrumentation-and-Controls/README.md

 brew bundle install
 ```

-if using windows or linux all dependencies can be installed using pip
+if using windows or linux all dependencies can be installed using pip.
+Note: See Vasilis with any issues

 ```console
 pip install -r requirements.txt